KipodAfterFree/KAF-2019-Hypocrypt/README.md

 # Hypocrypt

-Hypocrypt is an information security challenge in the Crypto category, and was presented to participants of [KAF Rolling](https://kaf.sh)
+Hypocrypt is an information security challenge in the Crypto category, and was presented to participants of [KAF CTF 2019](https://ctf.kipodafterfree.com)

 ## Challenge story